inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/SoftwareArhitectureReport.md

 ### **12. Most Valuable Output**

-The high score system and leaderboard functionality are highlighted as the most valuable outputs, providing users with a competitive and engaging experience.
+The high score system, the leaderboard functionality, the multiple levels structure and the real time multiplayer functionality are highlighted as the most valuable outputs, providing users with a competitive and engaging experience and offering a way to enjoy the game remotely, in a co-op version.

 ### **13. Deployment Plan**